 Research Interests

 We are studying the molecular basis of Antimicrobial Resistance (AMR) and searching for new drug targets against AMR.
-We are investigating the action mechanisms of an essential bacterial GTPase protein, CgtA (Obg), which could serve as a new drug target against AMR in various bacteria.
+We are investigating the mechanisms of action of an essential bacterial GTPase, CgtA (Obg), which could serve as a new drug target against AMR in various bacteria.
 For this, we are applying bacterial genetics, molecular biology, biochemistry, microbiology, structural biology, and various computational tools.
-We also study stress response and biofilm formation in bacteria.
+We also study bacterial stress responses and biofilm formation.
 Furthermore, we are investigating the action mechanisms of several novel proteins recently identified in our laboratory and are also working to develop anti-bacterial vaccines through collaborations.
 Vibrio, Mycobacteria, and Pseudomonas are some of our model organisms.

 Some of the research highlights of PPD Lab